MarketplaceUX/devhub-redesign/README.md

 # Firefox Marketplace Developer Site Redesign

-To view the actual design documentation please visit the site at:
+To view the actual design documentation please visit the site at: http://tsmuse.github.io/FirefoxMarketplaceDevPagesDesign/

 This branch is home to all the individual files used in the process of design (flow diagrams, prototypes, etc).
 The redesign documentation itself lives in the [gh-pages branch](https://github.com/tsmuse/FirefoxMarketplaceDevPagesDesign/tree/gh-pages)

-To view the in-progress document please visit: http://tsmuse.github.io/FirefoxMarketplaceDevPagesDesign/

 ## Working Files Folders in the branch